Acts 17:24-34

 Two more things I’d like you to see in Paul’s Gospel presentation here.
 Not only do we preach an accurate theology and draw out the implications, call people to repent, well we also need to tell people about judgment and mercy.
 Judgment and mercy.
 What we proclaim is weighty.
 And the message carries consequences based on whether a person rejects or accepts that message.
 There’s inescapable wrath for those who refuse to repent and there’s unassailable mercy for those who embrace repentance.

 Look at verse 30 again.
-“The times of ignorance God overlooked, but now he commands all people everywhere to repent, because he has fixed a day on which he will judge the world in righteousness by a man whom he has appointed; and of this he has given us, he has given assurance to all by raising him from the dead.”
+“The times of ignorance God overlooked, but now he commands all people everywhere to repent, because he has fixed a day on which he will judge the world in righteousness by a man whom he has appointed; and of this he has given us assur, he has given assurance to all by raising him from the dead.”
 God will judge the world in righteousness.
 That is to say, no favoritism, no exceptions, all will be weighed in the sales of his holy law and all will be found wanting.
 There are consequences in continuing toward judgment day without repentance.
 That’s a warning.

 But notice in the warning, following close on the heels of the warning there is promise.
 The man God appointed to judge the world?
 Well, he’s the very man, same man that God raised from the dead.
 Why is that significant?
 Well, in the mind of someone hearing this for the very first time, not in the mind of all of us who’ve kind of been accustomed of hearing this over and over, in the mind of brand-new hearers of this truth, it raises a significant question.
 Why did the man appointed to judge the world have to be raised from the dead?
 What killed him in the first place?

 That takes us right back to the Gospel, doesn’t it?
 2 Corinthians 5:21, “For our sake God made him who, who knew no sin to be sin for us, so that we in him might become the righteousness of God.”
-That brings us right to the Gospel.
+Brings us right to the Gospel.
 Paul had already, Paul had already been teaching the Gospel.
 It’s what they heard earlier in the marketplace that brought him up to the Areopagus.
 So they’d been hearing him articulate this, but they’d muddled it.
 They’d confused it.

 If the resurrection is not true, folks, eat, drink and be merry, for tomorrow we die.
-Let’s just turn off the lights here, close the doors, and go party because none of this is true.
-Lest you believe I think you should do that, I believe in the resection.
+Let’s just turn off the lights here, close the doors, and go party, because none of this is true.
+Lest you believe I think you should do that, I believe in the resurrection.
 That’s why I’m here.
 You do, too.
 That’s why we’re here.
 The tomb is empty.
 And no one has been able to locate the body, except those who saw him walking around after his death by resurrection, after his burial in a tomb.
 He’d been raised from the dead.
 There’s the body right there, walking around, talking to us, appearing in rooms, comforting us.

 But those with the greatest motive to deny the resurrection of Christ, they were unable to do so.
 They couldn’t find a dead body in the tomb.
 They couldn’t find a dead body hidden anywhere.
 Even though they had great motivation and resources to find a dead body, they couldn’t do it.
 All they could do is try to silence those who saw him after his resurrection.
 And those who saw him raised from the dead, those guys were unable to stop talking about the resurrection.
 They wouldn’t even stop talking about it until they were put to death for maintaining that testimony.